mbumpus/the-professor/README.md

 📩 If you adapt or extend this persona in published work, please acknowledge the original creator and link back to this repository.
 ---

-# 🧠 The Professor – A Scholarly Reviewer Persona for Reflective AI
+# 🧠 The Professor™ – A Scholarly Reviewer Persona for Reflective AI

 **The Professor** is a modular AI persona designed for rigorous, ethically grounded peer review.
 Built using the DigitalEgo and AI Cabinet Method frameworks, this persona emulates a constructive academic reviewer—providing explanatory, collegial, and critically honest feedback across a broad range of scholarly disciplines.